mousepawmedia/standards/source/software.rst

 Legend
 =====================================

-**Mandatory software is in boldface.**
+**Mandatory software is in boldface.** Mandatory software must be installed and configured on your machine, and you should be prepared to use it as needed.
+You *may* use alternatives, as long as your work is fully compatible with the mandatory software.
+Documentation assumes you're using the mandatory software, unless otherwise noted.
+In-house support may be limited for workflows with non-mandatory software.

-Recommended software is in regular face.
+Recommended alternative software is in regular face.
+If an alternative to mandatory software is needed or desired, we recommend these be considered first.
+In-house support is still generally available.

 *Optional alternative software is in italics.
 In-house support for these is limited.*